1712n/wall-e/src/prompt/markdown/documentation_extraction.md

 Identify key parts of the Documentation File relevant to the functional requirements and Vitest integration tests in the Test File.
 Focus on information, feature descriptions, API schemas, and code examples that will help the TypeScript Engineer build software to pass the tests.

-Generate a succinct version of the Documentation File called Relevant Documentation, including only critically important information based on the Test File requirements.
+Generate a version of the Documentation File called Relevant Documentation, including only relevant information based on the Test File requirements.

 Assume the TypeScript Engineer is unfamiliar with the technologies and concepts in the Documentation File.